Master's programme in Design - Spatial Design

 Give your PDF file a name using the following format “Surname-Forename-1.pdf”.

-The samples in your portfolio must demonstrate your ability to present spatiality through, for instance,
+The samples in your portfolio must demonstrate your ability to present spatiality through, for example:

 - a drawing/3D object that you consider shows spatialities (space).